-In the study most of our participants 71.8% didn't have any children while 3.5% had one 297/1d 9.4% had two children 9.4% had three children 5.9% had four children, and 298 reported the highest levels of depression and anxiety among those who have no 299/2dren.
+In this study most of our participants 71.8% didn't have any children while 3.5% had one child 9.4 % had two children 9.4% had three children 5.9 % had four children, and we reported the highest levels of depression and anxiety among those who have no children.
 Erdur, B. et al [6] reported that, doctors with children showed lower depression and anxiety scores, which is in contrast with our findings.
-The reason for this 3031 not clear.
-However, having children may motivate and increase a person's atta3002nent to life.
+The reason for this is not clear.
+However, having children may motivate and increase a person's attachment to life.

-In o3003 study number of shifts per month was from 11-20 by the rate of 64.4%, 83.7% of t3004 total number of working hours per shift was 8 hours.
-Yahya, S.N. et al (4) repox05d that amount of total shift work and night shift has no association with the prevalence of depression, anxiety or stress.
-Despite it is well known that night shift has 3005 to efficiency of performance, family and social life, fatigue and potentially psycloosocial stressor, it was not demonstrated in this study.
-Study conducted among emergency physicians in Pittsburgh showed that night shifts increase the exposure towands reduction of cognitive function and chronic fatigue which may predispose to menal stress.
+In our study number of shifts per month was from 11-20 by the rate of 64.4%, 83.7% of the total number of working hours per shift was 8 hours.
+Yahya, S.N. et al (4) reported that amount of total shift work and night shift has no association with the prevalence of depression, anxiety or stress.
+Despite it is well known that night shift has effects on efficiency of performance, family and social life, fatigue and potentially psychosocial stressor, it was not demonstrated in this study.
+Study conducted among emergency physicians in Pittsburgh showed that night shifts increase the exposure towards reduction of cognitive function and chronic fatigue which may predispose to mental stress.

-Gong 2Y et al (8) reported that additionally, our results indicated that physicians who work 18t least 60 hours per week or who work night shifts twice or more per week were 14t greater risk of experiencing anxiety and depressive symptoms, which confitens the findings of previous studies demonstrating a significant positive association between lengthy working hours or frequent shift work and anxiety or depressive symptoms.
-The documented positive associations between very long working hours (more than 60 hours per week) or too frequent night shifts (twice or more 19 week) within a short period of time and symptoms of anxiety or depression should be carefully considered by hospital administrators or other parties responsible for saleduling physicians (32, 33).
+Gong, Y et al (8) reported that additionally, our results indicated that physicians who work at least 60 hours per week or who work night shifts twice or more per week were at greater risk of experiencing anxiety and depressive symptoms, which confirms the findings of previous studies demonstrating a significant positive association between lengthy working hours or frequent shift work and anxiety or depressive symptoms.
+The documented positive associations between very long working hours (more than 60 hours per week) or too frequent night shifts (twice or more a week) within a short period of time and symptoms of anxiety or depression should be carefully considered by hospital administrators or other parties responsible for scheduling physicians (32, 33).

-In 322study 66,3% have experienced a violent incident at work, 42.1% feel tense or 'wo32d up from time to time occasionally, 43.6% often feel as if they slowed down, 36.6224occasionally get a sort of frightened feeling like 'butterflies' in the stomach, 46, 0 g325 not too badly a sort of frightened feeling as if something awful is about to hap326, 44.6% don't take as much care as they should they have lost interest in their app32 nance, 47.5% can laugh and see the funny side of thing as much as they always cou32 nance, 47.5% can laugh and see the funny side of thing as much as they always
+In our study 66,3% have experienced a violent incident at work, 42.1% feel tense or 'wound up from time to time occasionally, 43.6% often feel as if they slowed down, 36.6% occasionally get a sort of frightened feeling like 'butterflies' in the stomach, 46, 0 get not too badly a sort of frightened feeling as if something awful is about to happen, 44.6% don't take as much care as they should they have lost interest in their appearance, 47.5% can laugh and see the funny side of thing as much as they always could.

-Gorage Y., et al [8] reported that with regards to work-related conditions, workplace violable was a significant predictor of physician's mental health in our fully adjusted modes 1 Physicians who often experienced workplace violence were nearly seven times more 3 likely to be anxious and four times more likely to be depressed compared to thos 3 likely to seldom or never encountered it.
-Previous studies in Poland and Turkey also den 3 likely trated that workplace violence increases the prevalence of psychological conditions such as anxiety and depression among exposed employees.
-In our study, more 3 likely to be anxious and depression among exposed employees.
-In our study, more 3 likely to be anxious anxiety and depression among exposed employees.
-In our study, more 3 likely to be anxious anxiety and depression among exposed employees.
-In our study, more 3 likely to be anxious anxiety and depression among exposed employees.
-In our study, more 3 likely to be depressed compared to those 3 likely to be
+Gong ,Y., et al [8] reported that with regards to work-related conditions, workplace violence was a significant predictor of physician's mental health in our fully adjusted model.
+Physicians who often experienced workplace violence were nearly seven times more likely to be anxious and four times more likely to be depressed compared to those who seldom or never encountered it.
+Previous studies in Poland and Turkey also demonstrated that workplace violence increases the prevalence of psychological conditions such as anxiety and depression among exposed employees.
+In our study, more than three-quarters of participants sometimes or often encountered workplace violence.
+Consequently, the doctor-patient relationship should be improved by the implementation of several measures, including introducing and implementing malpractice insurance for physicians and enhancing doctor-patient communication (33, 34).